tektoncd/website/content/en/docs/install.md

 * `HEAD` - To install the most recent, unreleased code in the repo see [the development guide](https://github.com/tektoncd/pipeline/blob/master/DEVELOPMENT.md)

-## Custom Releases

-The [release Task](./../tekton/README.md) can be used for creating a custom release of Tekton Pipelines.
-This can be useful for advanced users that need to configure the container images built and used by the Pipelines components.

 ---

 Except as otherwise noted, the content of this page is licensed under the